 1-2 grams up to 3 times a day or as recommended by a herbal practitioner.

 - 100% pure botanical ingredients, absolutely nothing added.

-All of the St. Johns Wort plants used in making this powder were grown and harvested in Macedonia.
-This particular site is one of the best for the production of this powder as they pay particular attention to the finished product being as pure as possible.
-During the month of June the flowering tops are cut from the plant and after careful checking the best examples are dehumidified out of the sun to ensure all the chemical constituents remain intact in the flower tops.
-After drying, the flower tops are milled into a fine powder.
+Indigo Herbs St John's Wort Powder is made from the flowerheads of this pretty plant, harvested at peak potency.
+During the month of June the flowering tops are cut from the St John's Wort plant, and after careful checking the best examples are dehumidified out of the sun to ensure all the chemical constituents remain intact.
+After drying, the flowerheads are milled into a fine powder.
 The powder is then tested for pollutants before being made ready for shipping.

 Side effects can be experienced, such as fatigue, stomach upsets, and headaches.
 Not to be taken together with the contraceptive pill, anti-epilepsy treatments, 5-htp, and a number of other medications including anti-depressants.
 St John's wort should not be combined with a MAO inhibitor antidepressant such as Nardil (phenelzine) or Parnate (tranylcypromine).
 This combination can produce a dangerous rise in blood pressure or hypertensive crisis, along with severe anxiety, fever, muscle tension, and confusion.
 After stopping a MAO inhibitor, one should wait at least four weeks before taking other antidepressants, including Hypericum.
 If you are taking any medication consult your doctor before starting St John's Wort.

 It should not be taken together with foods that contain tyramine i.e. cheese, red wine, preserved meats and yeast extracts.
 This is due to a MAO inhibition effect.